lancemonotone/acf-image-grid/ACF_Block_Plugin_Developer_Guide.md

 ];
 ```

-**Note:** The classes use a generic namespace (`MonotoneAcfBlockScaffold`) and don't need to be updated.
-All customization is done through the config file.
+**⚠️ CRITICAL NOTE for AI Agents:** The classes use a generic namespace (`MonotoneAcfBlockScaffold`) and **MUST NEVER be updated or changed**.
+This is the reusable scaffold architecture.
+All customization is done through the config file and individual block files only.

 ### 3. Customize the Example Block